logo for strength-and-power-for-volleyball.com

 Also, the hamstring acts more as a hip extensor than a knee flexor anyway.
 In movement, the hamstrings main role is to eccentrically decelerate the lower leg and extend the hip.

-Guidelines to Exercise Selection for the Volleyball Player
+Exercise Selection Guidelines for the Volleyball Player

 1. Learn basic movement.
 Start with exercises that use body weight as resistance until technique is mastered.